 - Students may bring a packed lunch with them into the testing room, but it must be placed under their desk or to the side of the room during testing. - Students should eat lunch together in the testing room or another secure designated lunch area(s). - For students taking the extended lunch break, all testing must be completed in a single day.
 Students with accommodations testing over 2 days will have a customary 2-minute break before the Essay. - The lunch break should not exceed 30 minutes. - Policies and guidelines for the lunch break are the same as for other breaks as described in this manual.
-(See Maintain Security on page 21 for more information.) - All test materials must be left in the testing room during the lunch break, and each testing room must be watched by the proctor or another member of the testing staff to ensure all testing materials are secure.
+In particular, students must not discuss test content, and they cannot access their phones. - All test materials must be left in the testing room during the lunch break, and each testing room must be watched by the proctor or another member of the testing staff to ensure all testing materials are secure.